Following a teaser campaign that involved setting a new Nürburgring lap record for executive cars, the 2021 Porsche Panamera is finally here.

 Porsche has made some changes underneath the familiar skin as each and every trim level benefits from recalibrated adaptive dampers to improve ride quality.
 The engineers have also sharpened up the steering and installed new tires bringing increased grip and lower rolling resistance.
 Ultra-high-performance tires are debuting on the Panamera, with the Turbo S getting ceramic composite brakes as standard with a choice between black or yellow calipers.

-In the United States, all 2021 Panamera models will come as standard with lane keep assist and traffic sign recognition.
+In the United Kingdom, all 2021 Panamera models will come as standard with lane keep assist and traffic sign recognition.
 At an additional cost, the car can be equipped with an array of other driver assistance systems, varying from a head-up display and night vision to adaptive cruise control and lane change assist.

 Porsche UK is taking orders now starting at £69,860 for the rear-wheel-drive Panamera model.
 All other models feature all-wheel drive: